opennetworkinglab/aether-docs/developer/aiabhw.rst

 **IMPORTANT**: AiaB is for simple deployment scenarios and so makes some simplifying assumptions:

+* AiaB assumes either 4G or 5G SD-CORE is deployed.
+Running both 4G and 5G SD-CORE simultaneously in AiaB is currently not supported.
+However, running both 4G and 5G SD-CORE simultaneously is supported by Aether.
+* Performance and scalability are not goals.
+AiaB does not support I/O acceleration (e.g., with SR-IOV).
+However, performance and scalability are goals of the Aether project.
 * AiaB assumes that the server and the eNodeB are connected to the **same LAN** and share the **same IP subnet**; in other words they can reach each other in a single hop and there is no IP router between them.
 This simplifies communication between the eNodeB and the UPF, which is running inside a container and has a private IP address that is not necessarily routable on the local network.
+However, this is not a requirement for all Aether deployments.
 * AiaB also assumes that the AiaB server's network is configured using *systemd-networkd*, which is the default for Ubuntu, and copies some files into `/etc/systemd/network`;
   the reason for this is to enable persistence of AiaB's networking configuration across server reboots.

-**NOTE: Running both 4G and 5G SD-CORE simultaneously in AiaB is currently not supported.**
+  This configuration method is specific to AiaB.

 Preparation
 -----------